OSY Old School yard olives flowers and wedding celebrant

 We need a proposed date.
 Try to nail it down to a specific date so your friends and I will know when to attend.

 It is a really good idea to meet.
 You should really vet a few celebrants, rather like a job interview and choose one you are comfortable with.
-All celebrants here in Aotearoa NZ are vetted closely by DIA and VCANZ celebrants have a strict code of conduct to follow.
-Look for the VCANZ symbol as a sign of quality.
-All celebrants are listed by DIA and you can lookup anyone their web site.
-Look for the VCANZ symbol and perhaps even the celebrants qualifications.
+All celebrants here in Aotearoa NZ are vetted closely by DIA and CANZ.
+CANZ celebrants have a strict code of conduct to follow.
+Look for the CANZ or VCANZ symbol as a sign of quality.
+All celebrants are listed by DIA and you can find anyone on the DIA web site.
+Look for the CANZ symbol and perhaps even the celebrants qualifications.
 My entry on that page looks like this:

 Your celebrant will organise a backup in case they get run over on their way to your wedding.